Kenny-Hui/blog-11ty/content/blog/2024-05-13-reverse-engineering-a-mouse/index.md

 Now I don't know a lot about reverse-engineering, but I know that a good starting point is to change 1 option in the software, apply it again, then compare it with the previous data sent and figure out the difference, so here are my (initial) observations:

 ## Button Bindings
-This mouse have the capabilities to rebind buttons, either to another button or an action like "Showing Desktop" or performing shortcuts.
+This mouse have the capabilities to rebind buttons, either to another button or an action like changing the DPI, opening a calculator or performing shortcuts.

 <a id="button-bindings">
 {% image "./mouse_binding_menus.png", "Button binding page, allowing you to not only rebind buttons, but also perform Shortcuts and perform Multimedia key input" %}
 </a>

-For simplicity sake I'll just call all of these **actions** (i.e. A **Left Mouse Button** is binded to a **"Left Click" action**)
+For simplicity sake I'll just call all of these **action** (i.e. A **Left Mouse Button** is binded to a **Left Button/Left Click action**)

 So I started changing the bindings to see what got changed from which packets (Remember it sends 14 of them all at once on apply!), and it seems that for Mouse Bindings, the data is sent in the following format (7 times for each of the 7 buttons on the mouse):
 ```